b-venter/Matrix-Docker-install/README.md

 [10.
 Other references](#10-other-references)

 # 1. Introduction and overview
 Using RancherOS gives us a lightweight docker-ready base to work from.
-Traefik adds easy reverse-proxy and ACME certificate management (once you have conquered Traefik logic), but I have added a stanalone ACME as well - since coTURN is not behind Traefik, has no web service but we need a way to get certificates for TLS.
+Traefik adds easy reverse-proxy and ACME certificate management (once you have conquered Traefik logic).
+I also added a standalone ACME - since coTURN is not behind Traefik, has no web service but needs a certificate for TLS.
-Behind that runs the typical Matrix setup:
+Behind Traefik runs the typical Matrix setup:
 - PostgreSQL
 - Synapse
-- Nginx serving Synapse and Element
+- Nginx serving Synapse and Element pages
-The final piece is only required for voice and video calls: coTURN Note that this setup does not include federation to otehr matrix servers, but once you have mastered this part, adding federation shouldn't be too hard.
+The final piece is only required for voice and video calls: coTURN Note that this setup does not include federation to other matrix servers, but once you have mastered this part, adding federation shouldn't be too hard.

 This is diagrammed below: